 That night Paula sees the gaslights dimming again, and also hears noises that sound like footprints.

 Why is this happening to her?
-Why is she going crazy??!!
+Why is she going losing her mind??!!

 Two months later, Brian comes around Thornton Square.
-He is curious about Paula as he has never seen her anywhere, even though they run in the same social circles.
-He should have seen her at a party.
+He is curious about Paula as he has never seen her at any parties or events, even though they run in the same social circles.

 It turns out that Brian is more than a music lover, he works for Scotland Yard.